-The Authority categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The Authority categorizes its fair value measurements within the fair value hierarchy established by U.S. GAAP.
 The hierarchy is based on the valuation inputs used to measure the fair value of the assets and liabilities and gives the highest priority to Level 1 measurements and the lowest priority to Level 3 measurements.
 These measurements are described as follows: